-Below are some of my favorite healthy summer snacks that Ellie and Frances have been munching on.
+Below are some favorite healthy summer snacks that Ellie and Frances have been munching on.

 Healthy Summer Snacks for Kids

-I love to let hummus be a vehicle food to help us eat better.
-I keep carrots and cucumbers prepped in the fridge so they’re always ready for dipping or for making these Spring Hummus Veggie Pots.
-We also like to spread hummus on whole wheat crackers or pretzels to up our whole grain and fiber requirements and I often swap it out for mayo on sandwiches or in chicken salad to add more protein to the meal.
+Let hummus be a vehicle food to help your kiddos eat more veggies overall.
+Keep carrots, celery and cucumbers prepped in the fridge so they’re always ready for dipping or for making these cute Spring Hummus Veggie Pots.
+You can also spread hummus on whole wheat crackers or pretzels (or use those for dippers) or swap it out for mayo on sandwiches or in chicken salad for a protein boost.

 2. Sweet and Savory Snack Crackers

-Instead of a heavy sandwich that may fill your kids up before a meal, try sweet or savory snack crackers.
-With a little bit of prep work, it takes just a second to pull out the necessary ingredients to make these healthy summer snacks and then your little helpers can get busy making their own stackers.
+Instead of a heavy sandwich that may fill your kids up before a meal, try Sweet or Savory Snack Crackers.
+With a little bit of prep work, it takes just a second to pull out the necessary ingredients to make these healthy summer snacks.
+Then, bring in your little helpers and let them get busy making their own stackers.

 3. Fruit and Yogurt Frozen Pops

-I completely blew Ellie’s mind the other morning when I offered her a popsicle for breakfast.
+Popsicles for BREAKFAST?
+ABSOLUTELY!!
+I completely blew Ellie’s mind the other morning when I offered her a breakfast popsicle.
 My child has a MAJOR sweet tooth and the thought of having popsicles — especially in the morning!– totally threw her.
 She gave me the “Is this a trick?” look but I assured her I was serious and let her dive in.

 Think about it though…if you take the yogurt she was already going to eat for breakfast, blend it up with some fresh or frozen fruit and a splash of milk or juice and freeze it into a pop, what’s so unhealthy about that?
-I love these Blueberry, Peach and Basil Cream Pops for a creamy twist using fresh produce.
+I love Blueberry, Peach and Basil Cream Pops for an easy summer dessert with few ingredients.
 Whether you’re serving homemade pops for breakfast, snack, or dessert, when you make them yourselves (in the same way you would your smoothie), you win cool parent points and you can feel good knowing they’re adding protein, calcium, fiber, and other essential nutrients to their day.

 4. Homemade Trail Mix

-Keep some variety of trail mix in my purse or diaper bag at all times because you never know when a routine 30-minute doctor’s appointment is going to turn into a 3-hour wait/hunger fest.
+Pro tip: Keep some trail mix in your purse or diaper bag because you never know when a 30 minutes doctor’s appointment will turn into a 3 hour ordeal!

 5. Cut Fruit

-This may seem so obvious but if there is a whole cantaloupe, mango, pineapple or watermelon sitting on the counter, the likelihood of us eating it is much slimmer than if the pieces were already in chunks, in a bowl, and in the fridge.
+While it may seem obvious but if there is a whole cantaloupe, mango, pineapple or watermelon sitting on the counter, the likelihood of us eating it is much slimmer than if the pieces were already cut and in the fridge.
 Just today I filled a bowl full of watermelon and cantaloupe cubes and brought it outside to the girls for a healthy summer snack while they were playing outside with their babysitter.
 It took literally a minute to make their snack and I felt good that they were eating something nourishing and hydrating on such a warm day.

 By taking just a few minutes on the weekend or in the evening before beginning the next day to prep your healthy foods like fruits and vegetables, you’re more likely to reach for those when hunger strikes.